Conversions don’t just happen.

 Without the use of heat maps in this example, the company would be losing out on invaluable CRO data.

 This is a simplified example, but the point remains.

-This can be further validated by analyzing page consumption with the help of a scrollmap.
+Now, let’s continue analyzing page consumption with the help of a scroll map.